DavidGoddard98/SoftwareAnnotations/README.md

 * Linking between components in a diagram and lines of code (and vice versa) via navigation (see below).
 * Automatic generation of a state-machine diagram based on state-based code.

 Below, an overview of the results and uses of the plugin will be illustrated.
-For a substantially more detailed examination that stretches from research into exisiting tools, all the way to the design and implementation of the plugin, see the attached thesis (*****).
+For a substantially more detailed examination that stretches from research into exisiting tools, all the way to the design and implementation of the plugin, see the attached thesis 'Annotations_of_Software.pdf'.

 # The plugin